In 2016, the U.S. finally put itself on the global oil map.

 China isn’t known for being a major oil power.

 In fact, it’s the biggest importer of the commodity by a long shot.
-In 2016, China imported more than 7.6 million bpd while producing just 3.9 million bpd domestically.
+In 2018, China imported more than 10.1 million bpd.
+That's an over 10% rise from the previous year.

 However, China does not intend to remain beholden to outside producers as it increases its use of crude oil and petroleum products.
 As such, the country has been working to increase domestic production right alongside its growing imports.